 2. meaning (semantic grounding)

-In 2008, I initiated a theoretical research project at Flinders University in South Australia, with the express aim of shedding light on these 'intractable' topics.
-Under the guidance of Professor Richard Clark, then Head of the School of Psychology, and some other key staff members, I set up a multi-disciplinary research program which consisted of several stages:-
+In 2008, I initiated a theoretical research project at Flinders University in South Australia, with the express aim of shedding light on these seemingly intractable topics.
+Under the guidance of Professor Richard Clark, then Head of the School of Psychology, and some other key staff members, I set up a multi-disciplinary research program which consisted of several sequential stages:-

 2. Computer Science